-Determination of recrice Member Independence rom Yes yes Currently employed by DOE or DOE Contractor?
+Determination of Peer Review Member Independence Form Yes yes Currently employed by DOE or DOE Contractor?
 Yes/No Employed by DOE or DOE Contractor previously ?
-Yes/No SRIC, My e If yes, give dates, location, company, position type work performed. employer, has been active as a Doe (ontractor for Many 4 relation shirt to work on the DOE WIPP programs.
+Yes/No SRIC MY C If yes, give dates, location, company, position type work performed. employer, has been active as a Dot (ontractor for Many 4 relationship mplayer, has been active as a DOE (ontractor ears.
+To date I have bed no work or other to work on the DOE WIPP programs.

 No Do you or have you had any direct involvement or financial interest in the work under review?
-Yes/No No Do you or have you had any direct involvement or financial interest in the work under review?
-Yes/No If yes, describe involvement.
+Yes/No No